 Licensed Adult Residential Model (ARM)

 Las Trampas operates Specialized Adult Residential Facilities that are licensed through the California Department of Social Services-Community Care Licensing Division.
 These facilities offer a typical home environment to individuals previously institutionalized.
 Due to this the homes have increased staffing ratios and other enhanced services.
 Currently, Las Trampas operates two homes in Contra Costa County.
-Both homes are designed to support individuals with behavioral concerns.
+Both homes are designed to serve people with significant behavioral support needs.
 The emphasis is to provide necessary supports to ensure the residents maintain their placement in the community.
 Such supports include, but are not limited to: